FletcherAU/jitplex/README.md

 ## Notes

-* Due to an issues in [Pyarr](https://github.com/totaldebug/pyarr) this script won't set episodes as monitored if they aren't already.
-It'll raise a warning instead for now.
-(Sonarr changed the way a specific API works, Pyarr [fixed the issue](https://github.com/totaldebug/pyarr/issues/108) but hasn't backported the fix to the currently stable version - 3.1.3)
+* When Sonarr shifted to a new API version the [Pyarr](https://github.com/totaldebug/pyarr) implementation was [updated](https://github.com/totaldebug/pyarr/issues/108) to match.
+Unfortunately due to unrelated issues the versions of Pyarr that includes this update have been yanked on PyPI.
+Until the issue is resolved upstream I've backported [the fix](https://github.com/totaldebug/pyarr/compare/v3.1.3...FletcherAU:pyarr:backport-upd_episode) on a [personal repo](https://github.com/FletcherAU/pyarr/tree/backport-upd_episode).
+This is the version of Pyarr set out in `requirements.txt` for now.
 * The script queries Sonarr for all series when first running.
-On larger setups this can take 10+s.
-Timing of this query is included in `-vv`.
+On larger setups this can take a few seconds.
+Timing of this query is included in `-vv` to help inform run frequency decisions.